Point vortices on the sphere: stability of relative equilibria: A ring of identical vortices:

 \section{A ring of identical vortices: $\CC_{nv}(R)$}

 The linear stability of $\CC_{nv}(R)$ relative equilibria was determined by Polvani and Dritschel in \cite{PD93}.
-Recently, Boatto and Cabral \cite{BC03} studied their Lyapunov stability and found that the two types of stability coincide: whenever the relative equilibrium fails to be Lyapunov stable the linearization of $X_H$ has real eigenvalues.
+A few years ago, Boatto and Cabral \cite{BC03} studied their Lyapounov stability and found that the two types of stability coincide: whenever the relative equilibrium fails to be Lyapounov stable the linearization of $X_H$ has real eigenvalues.
 In this section, we give another proof using the geometric method of this paper.
+The calculations are also used in later sections.